-On August 1, 2017, the FDA approved IDHIFA® for the treatment of adult patients with R/R AML and an IDH2 mutation, on the basis of an NDA submitted by Celgene.
-We plan to explore a similar regulatory pathway for ivosidenib, and we expect to submit an NDA for ivosidenib in IDH1 mutant-positive R/R AML by the end of 2017.
-It is possible that the FDA may refuse to accept for substantive review any future NDAs that we submit for our product candidates, including the NDA that we plan to submit for ivosidenib, or may conclude after review of our data that our application is insufficient to obtain marketing approval of such product candidates.
-If the FDA does not accept or approve our NDAs for any of our product candidates, it may require that we conduct additional clinical trials, preclinical studies or manufacturing validation studies and submit that data before it will reconsider our applications.
-Depending on the extent of these or any other FDA-required trials or studies, approval of any NDA or application that we submit may be delayed by several years, or may require us to expend more resources than we have available.
-It is also possible that additional trials or studies, if performed and completed, may not be considered sufficient by the FDA to approve our NDAs.
-Any delay in obtaining, or an inability to obtain, marketing approvals would prevent us from commercializing our product candidates, which could significantly harm our business.
+It is possible that the FDA or EMA may refuse to accept for substantive review any NDA, sNDA or MAA that we and/or Celgene submit for our product candidates, including the MAA that Celgene submitted for IDHIFA® and the MAA that we plan to submit for TIBSOVO® in the fourth quarter of 2018 or the sNDA that we plan to submit for TIBSOVO® by the end of 2019, or may conclude after review of our data that our application is insufficient to obtain marketing approval of our product candidates.
+If the FDA or EMA does not accept or approve our applications for any of our product candidates, it may require that we conduct additional clinical trials, preclinical studies or manufacturing validation studies and submit that data before it will reconsider our applications.
+Depending on the extent of these or any other FDA- or EMA-required trials or studies, approval of any applications that we submit may be delayed by several years, or may require us to expend more resources than we have available.
+It is also possible that additional trials or studies, if performed and completed, may not be considered sufficient by the FDA or EMA to approve our applications.
+Any delay in obtaining, or an inability to obtain, marketing approvals would prevent us or Celgene from commercializing our product candidates, generating revenue and achieving and sustaining profitability.
+If any of these outcomes occur, we may be forced to abandon our development efforts for our product candidates, which could significantly harm our business.